AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response.md

 ---
 # ACSD-61622: [!DNL FedEx] account specific rates are missing in REST API response

-The ACSD-61622 patch adds `ACCOUNT` to the rate request type on the request sent from Adobe Commerce, by which [!DNL FedEx] returns a response similar to a SOAP response.
-This resolves the issue where [!DNL FedEx]'s account specific rates were missing from the REST API response.
+The ACSD-61622 patch adds `ACCOUNT` to the rate request type on the request sent from Adobe Commerce, following which [!DNL FedEx] returns a response similar to a SOAP response.
+This resolves the issue where [!DNL FedEx's] account specific rates were missing from the REST API response.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.57 is installed.
 The patch ID is ACSD-61622.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions